srid/emanote/README.md

   - URL parsing (.md and wiki-links) and route encoding/decoding
   - Metadata overriding

-Milestone (notes.srid.ca),

-- [x] Footnotes
-- [x] Custom route slugs https://github.com/srid/emanote/discussions/42
-- Blog post friendly
-  - Queries
-    - [x] Query by tag (in code block)
-    - [x] Date in queries (requires Heist withJson changes)
-		- [x] Hierarchical tags?
-- Theme touches
-  - [x] Timeline query styling (use CSS grid)
-  - [x] Ugly footnote empty line with multi-block notes
+To triage,

-  - [ ] Final website look (not boring)
+- [ ] RSS
 - [ ] Consistent ordering of notes in sidebar, index, query listing, backlinks
-- Nice to have, but not essential
-  - RSS feeds
-    - [ ] Or switch to email lists.

-To triage,
+  - `.timeline` query in particular should be sort by date
+  - calendar children shoiuld be sorted by name (thus day), just as other notes?
 - [ ] dd styling
 - [ ] Table styling
 - [x] Directory routes (allow `$dir.html` even if `$dir.md` doesn't exist)